 2. Clean up Horse Manure in Staging Areas

 Unfortunately, manure piles are frequently left in staging areas, in neighborhoods, on multi-use trails, and in front of restaurants and wineries where horses are allowed to be tied.
 Recently, a popular dining place in Templeton changed hands.
 This restaurant was known for welcoming riders to tie-up their horses while enjoying a meal.
-However, the new ownership does not want this to go on anymore.
+However, the new ownership was hesitant to let this practice continue.
 Why?
 Horse manure.
 Apparently, a few horseback riders did not clean up after their horses.
-Now the benefit has been taken away from the horse community at large.
+Now the benefit may be taken away from the horse community at large.
 This kind of behavior makes all equestrians look like careless manure ploppers.

 Dog owners are provided with doggie poop bags to pick up after their pooch leaves a pile.
 Many people question why horse owners don’t have to do the same.
 Yet, just like the poop bags, manure management equipment is commonly placed in public staging areas and in private settings.

 The make up of the droppings is quite different between dogs and horses.
 Notably, horse manure dries quickly, is absorbed into the top soil and the transferring of disease from horse to human is nearly non-existent.
 Yet, the general public is averse to any feces.
 So, equestrians must respect this and do their part in cleaning up after their horse ALWAYS in public staging areas and private use areas.

 - Don’t clean out your trailer in a staging area.

 - Whenever possible, kick manure off the trail.

 - Go back and remove manure piles from neighborhood roadways.

 Being good stewards of the opportunities we enjoy to ride on public and private land helps brighten our equestrian image.
 We must also learn to ride alongside mountain bikers and hikers on a multi-use trail.